-Having lived long enough to be a “Papa” and “Nana” (grandfather and grandmother) now, we’ve actually lived lots of significant and interesting “history” ourselves.
+Having added “Papa” and “Nana” (grandfather and grandmother) to our monikers, we’ve now actually lived lots of significant and interesting “history” ourselves.

 Ultimately, we’ve found that despite the inherentissues and mythswithin human society, the fact is that there is only one race – the human race.
 We are one family.

 According to a Harvard study, music is indeed the “universal language.”

 This and other contemporary studies reinforce my beliefs in this regard as well.